Installation

 The OAuth completion page

-will redirect the user to your auth completion page, which includes a
+Once the user has agreed to the permissions you've requested, Slack will redirect the user to your auth completion page, which includes a code

-query string param.
+query string parameter.
 You'll use the code

-param to call the
+parameter to call the oauth.v2.access

-finally grant you the token.
+API method that will grant you the token.

 @app.route("/slack/oauth_redirect", methods=["GET"])